sasabosnic/rgz/setup.md

 ## OpenBSD

-I tried few times to install OpenBSD on my MacBooks---I heard some models are compatible with it,---but in my case it was a bit of a fiasco (thanks to Nvidia and Broadcom).
+I tried few times to install OpenBSD on my MacBooks&mdash;I heard some models are compatible with it,&mdash;but in my case it was a bit of a fiasco (thanks to Nvidia and Broadcom).
 That's why I bought a new computer, just to be able to run this wonderful operating system.

 Now I run [`-stable`](https://www.openbsd.org/stable.html) on my desktop and servers.
 Servers are supposed to be reliable, that's